Henry County, Georgia: Local government

+State government

+For elections to the Georgia State Senate, Henry County is a part of districts 10, 17, 25 and 42.
+For elections to the Georgia House of Representatives, Henry County is represented by districts 74, 78, 81, 115, 116 and 117.

+Voting patterns

+As of the 2020s, Henry County is a strongly Democratic county, voting 64.15% for Kamala Harris in 2024.
 Prior to 1984, Henry County had a presidential voting pattern typical of any other Solid South county in Georgia, consistently awarding landslide margins to Democrats.
 In 1920, it was one of three counties in the state (alongside Bleckley and Columbia) to give 100% of the vote to Democratic nominee James M. Cox.
 The first Republican to win Henry County was Richard Nixon in 1972, doing so with 77.93% of the vote, though it returned to the Democratic column when native Georgian Jimmy Carter won it in 1976 and 1980.

 From 1984 to 2004, Henry County was a Republican stronghold, consistent with several Atlanta suburbs, as well as other suburban areas across the country.
 Strong margins in Henry County and other Atlanta suburbs were vital to Republicans' performance, offsetting strongly Democratic Black voters in Atlanta proper.
 Republican dominance peaked in 1988, when George H.W.
 Bush won 71.11% of the vote to Michael Dukakis' 28.41%, a 42.7% margin of victory.
 During this time, no Democrat managed to attain even 40 percent of the county's vote.